Edward Winchester

 Edward Vincent Winchester (December 16, 1970 – April 22, 2020) was a Canadian lightweight rower.
 He won a gold medal at the 2000 World Rowing Championships in Zagreb with Ben Storey in the lightweight men's coxless pair.

+On April 22, 2020, Winchester died at the age of 49 years old after suffering a heart attack while training on a rowing machine in his basement.